elephantscale/OpenAI-labs/33-prompt-compression-and-query-optimization/README.md

-# Prompt compression and optimization
+# Prompt compression and query optimization

 To set up the environment for the first time